 We suggest talking to a primary care provider and listening to their suggestions regarding depression.

 For severe forms of depression, your doctor might decide medication could be helpful.
+Our brain is full of chemicals, so adjusting them chemically by a psychiatrist you trust should not sound strange.
 You should always read the side effects and all information on medicines, before taking them.

 We hope you find this helpful.
 Remember that whatever you’re feeling, is treatable and you don’t have to suffer alone (That’s our only cliché).